danielbrendel/hortusfox-web/README.md

 database before running the installation.
 However all table migrations will then be created by the system.
 The system can then be managed via the admin section (e.g. environment settings, users, locations).

-### Manual Installation
+### Manual

-In order to install HortusFox you need to first setup a PHP environment along with a MySQL database and also Composer.
+In order to manually install HortusFox you need to first setup a PHP environment along with a MySQL database and also Composer.
 Afterwards you can clone or download the repository.
 Then go to the root directory of the project and let Composer install the required dependencies.
 Note: It is recommended to setup the actual production environment on, e.g., a home server.
 There are various solutions available for this.